Kit Carson (1940 film): Production

 The movie was one of several Edward Small made for United Artists.
 Victor McLaglen was originally announced for the title role, and then Randolph Scott.
 Joel McCrea and Henry Fonda were also named.

 Jon Hall had just made South of Pago Pago for Edward Small and was borrowed from Samuel Goldwyn Productions.
 Lynn Bari was borrowed from 20th Century Fox.
 Filming started on March 10, 1940.
-It was shot on location in Kayenta, Arizona.
+It was shot on location near Kayenta, Arizona.

 The film was later remade as Frontier Uprising (1961).

 Reception

 Filmink felt that Hall was not comfortable in the lead role but the film was "saved by its production values and support cast".